MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 The Quantum Development Kit's built-in APIs supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
 You can also formulate optimization solutions with the Azure Quantum optimization Python package.

-As an additional feature, the QDK supports integration with Qiskit and Cirq, so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.
+As an additional feature, the QDK supports integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.

 ### Run programs in simulators

-Run your quantum programs on a [full-state quantum simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), a limited-scope [Toffoli simulator](xref:microsoft.quantum.machines.overview.toffoli-simulator), or test your Q# code in different [resource estimators](xref:microsoft.quantum.machines.overview.resources-estimator).

-- [Ready-to-use libraries](xref:microsoft.quantum.libraries.overview) to help you keep your code high-level, including both “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.
-- [Quantum computing simulators](xref:microsoft.quantum.machines.overview), so that you can run a small instance of your program and see what it does without actual hardware access.
-- [Noise simulators](xref:microsoft.quantum.machines.overview.noise-simulator) that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
+Once you’ve written your program, QDK offers a set of [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.
+You can run your quantum programs on a [full-state quantum simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), a limited-scope [Toffoli simulator](xref:microsoft.quantum.machines.overview.toffoli-simulator), or even use the [noise simulator](xref:microsoft.quantum.machines.overview.noise-simulator) for simulating the behavior of Q# programs under the influence of noise.

-- A [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator) that provides real world costs to run your solutions, for example, how many qubits you need and how long your program will take.
+Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware.
+You can use [QDK resource estimators](xref:microsoft.quantum.machines.overview.resources-estimator) to tell you how many qubits and quantum gates you need, and how long your program will take.

 ### Submit jobs to the Azure Quantum service

-The Quantum Development Kit is the development kit for the quantum-focused programming language Q#, and Azure Quantum is the quantum cloud platform.
+[Azure Quantum](xref:microsoft.quantum.submit-jobs) is the quantum computing cloud platform that allow you to run your program on quantum hardware.

-You can write [quantum computing](xref:microsoft.quantum.overview.understanding) and [quantum-inspired optimization](xref:microsoft.quantum.optimization.concepts.overview.introduction) programs and submit them to Azure Quantum to run on [partner providers](xref:microsoft.quantum.reference.qc-target-list) and [optimization solvers](xref:microsoft.quantum.reference.qio-target-list).
+You can write [quantum computing](xref:microsoft.quantum.overview.understanding) and [quantum-inspired optimization](xref:microsoft.quantum.optimization.concepts.overview.introduction) programs and submit them to Azure Quantum to run on [quantum hardware](xref:microsoft.quantum.reference.qc-target-list) and [optimization solvers](xref:microsoft.quantum.reference.qio-target-list).

 ## How do I use the QDK?